 Warm water.
 Cold water will prevent the yeast from activating, but hot water can kill the yeast, so it’s important to strike a temperature balance.
 The water should be warm to the touch, but not steaming.

 Honey.
 This feeds the yeast and adds flavor to the dough.
-You can also use agave.
+You can also use pure maple syrup or agave.

 Yeast.
 Use rapid-rise yeast for this dough.

 Olive oil.
 This helps the dough get is supple, elastic stretchiness.

 Kale.
 I love the combination of kale and cheese.
 However, you can substitute the greens with another leafy base, such as spinach or arugula.